JetBrains/kotlin-web-site/docs/topics/async-programming.md

 is that the way they're implemented in Kotlin, most of the functionality is delegated to libraries.
 In fact, beyond the `suspend` keyword, no other keywords are added to the language.
 This is somewhat different from languages such as C# that have `async` and `await` as part of the syntax.
 With Kotlin, these are just library functions.

-For more information regarding Coroutines and the different possibilities, check out the reference guide.
+For more information, see the [Coroutines reference](coroutines-overview.md).